isfttr/ArchLabs_on_MacBook/README.md

 solarized colorscheme.
 When I first installed ArchLabs I used the urxvt terminal but I found out about the problems it had over color compatibility -- syntax on neovim was not working.
-The workaroung urxvt was to install st from [LukeSmithxyz](https://github.com/LukeSmithxyz/st) which pretty much worked out of the box.
+The workaround urxvt was to install st from [LukeSmithxyz](https://github.com/LukeSmithxyz/st) which pretty much worked out of the box[1](The font is set to 16 and might be too big.
+Change the configuration file and rerun `make && make install`).

 ## What is not working yet